Niv20/string-c-library/README.md

 // Check if the list was created successfully if (!person_list) {
     printf("Failed to create list.\n");
     return 1;
 }
 printf("Successfully created a list for Person objects.\n");
 ```

 > [!NOTE]
-> This function sets up dummy head and tail nodes, to simplify the logic for all other list operations by ensuring that every "real" node is always between two other nodes.

-This function only creates the list.
+> This function sets up dummy head and tail nodes, to simplify the logic for all other list operations by ensuring that every "real" node is always between two other nodes.This function only creates the list.
 It is currently "empty" (except for the dummy nodes, of course).
 Later, we will learn how to [add elements to it](#3-insertion-in-linked-list).

 <br></br>